 Pune-based NGO Appropriate Rural Technology Institute (ARTI) has been a pioneer in designing low cost chulhas for rural poor.
 Since the early 1990s, ARTI has been working on various stove technologies such as Samuchit Sarai System, Sampada Gasifier Stove and ELFD Smokeless Stove.
 Among them, Bharatlaxmi Stove is the low-cost stove that has become quite popular in Maharashtra state due to its simple design and affordable price.

-The Philips Low Smoke Chulha is the result of collaboration between a multinational philanthropy initiative and a grassroots NGO.
-This eco-friendly stove has been enabled by Philips along with support from NGOs such as ARTI and other grassroots bodies.
-This low smoke stove aims to be a modular cooking device that is easy to access, reduces indoor air pollution and is available at low cost.
-There are two variants of this stove available: Sampoorna a complete stove with a steam cooker; and Saral, an easy-to-use stove with two cooking hotpots.
+The Philips Low Smoke Chulha is the result of collaboration between a multinational philanthropy initiative and a grassroots NGO named ARTI.
+These chulhas were created as the company’s CSR initiative in India, but looks like they have discontinued the program and are not available for sale now.
+This eco-friendly low smoke stove is a modular cooking device that is easy to access, reduces indoor air pollution and is available at low cost.
+There are two variants of this stove: Sampoorna a complete stove with a steam cooker; and Saral, an easy-to-use stove with two cooking hotpots.

-The easy availability of agricultural waste has contributed to the popularity of this stove.
-This green stove uses a small fan, which comes prepackaged with the main stove unit, to blow air in order to ignite these pellets, which primarily consist of paddy stalks.
+Easy availability of agricultural waste has contributed to the popularity of this Ojas Chulha stove.
+This eco-friendly stove uses a small fan, which comes packaged with the main stove unit, to blow air in order to ignite these pellets, which primarily consist of paddy stalks.
 There is a flame monitoring knob to adjust the flame according to your need.
 One kilogram of fuel gives a continuous blue flame for an hour.
-The commercial model Ojas stove is being used across many cities of Karnataka state, which has brought down LPG gas stove usage by around 25%.
-This product is now easily available in the market at a cost of Rs.3,000.
+The commercial model stove is being used across many cities of Karnataka state, which has brought down LPG gas stove usage by around 25%.
+This product is now easily available in the market at a cost of INR3,000.

 Greenway Smart Stove is an all-steel stove that consists of a single burner.
 The stove aims at delivering 65% savings in fuel consumption and a 70% reduction in smoke.
-Greenway Smart stove increases the efficiency of fuel burning by more fully combusting fuel placed in its hearth.
+This stove increases the efficiency of fuel burning by more fully burning the fuel placed in its hearth.
 An innovative lampshade-shaped reducer cone pulls air up from the bottom of the stove into the combustion chamber.

-The best part about this stove is that it utilizes biomass fuels consisting of agricultural wastes such as firewood, crop waste, animal dung etc. Another advantage is the absence of any movable parts in the stove and no requirement of any kind of training for the operation of this stove, thus making it highly flexible and increasing its usability.
+The best part about the Greenway Smart stove is that it utilizes biomass fuels consisting of agricultural wastes such as firewood, crop waste, animal dung etc. Another advantage is the absence of any movable parts in the stove so there is no need of any training for operating this stove, thus making it highly flexible and increasing its usability.
 The stove has undergone stringent testing and has been certified by the Ministry of New & Renewable Energy, Government of India.
 This stove could also be bought online also and is priced at $23, however they only support a minimum of 100 stoves order online.

 The Energy & Resources Institute (TERI) has been most reputed private research organization, working in the fields of energy efficiency and environmental conservation.
 After studying the low thermal efficiency (~17%) of traditional mud stoves, TERI realized the need to utilize the forced draft micro-gasification technology (using a fan to inject air into the combustion chamber) to develop an improved biomass cooking stove.